uo-datasci-specialization/c3-fp-2021/content/assignments/index.markdown

 primarily cover working with and subsetting lists, as well as iterating with [**{purrr}**](https://purrr.tidyverse.org).

-The take-home portion of the midterm may be completed independently or in group of 2-4.
-If you choose to complete the midterm as a group, **you must collaborate through a shared GitHub repository**.
-I will then inspect the commit history to ensure all group members contributed roughly equally and award points.
+The [take-home portion of the midterm](../take-home-midterm) must be completed in groups of 3-5 and must be housed on GitHub.
+I would encourage you to use branching to help avoid conflicts, but I will not grade you on anything related to git, other than inspecting the commit history to ensure all group members contributed roughly equally.

 ## Final Project